shadcn-ui/next-template/README.md

 # next-template

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A Next.js 13 template for building apps Tailwind CSS and Framer Motion

 ## Usage